Australian Government statistics indicate that in any average 12-month period, 20 per cent of Australians will experience a mental health disorder.

-How can CSU make study work for you?
+How can Charles Sturt make study work for you?

-At CSU, we want anyone who is able and capable to have the opportunity to study at uni, regardless of their personal circumstances.
+At Charles Sturt, we want anyone who is able and capable to have the opportunity to study at uni, regardless of their personal circumstances.

 Kylie Jensen is a Wiradjuri woman from Tumut.
 She values the ability to combine study and work – and the support she can access when she needs it.

 “I applied to the program because I work at NSW Health with two people who had done the course successfully.
 I work full-time and get a day each week for uni study.
 So the information that I gain at uni is cemented in the position I have in the workplace.
 I’m fortunate to have the best of both worlds.